 It requires a process-driven sales organisation.

 To maximize the return on investment (ROI) in a CRM system, it is necessary to have a process-driven sales regime.
-A CRM can be used simply as a data store which can be mined for insights, assuming that that data is updated consistently.
+A CRM can be used simply as a data store that can be mined for insights, assuming that that data is updated consistently.
 However, the real value comes from using it to manage the sales pipeline, flagging issues early and holding people to account.
 This reduces lost deals, increases upsell rates and provides much-improved revenue forecasting.
 Where no formal sales process exists, introducing one can be a massive change for some companies—one which may require extensive investment in people, retraining, a whole philosophical shift in the business’ sales approach and quite a lot of short-term expense and pain.

 It may not suit every business.